qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Layers can be created in many ways, including:

-* empty layers from scratch;
+* empty layers from scratch
-* layers from existing layers;
+* layers from existing layers
-* layers from the clipboard;
+* layers from the clipboard
-* layers as a result of an SQL-like query based on one or many layers: the :ref:`virtual layer <vector_virtual_layers>`.
+* layers as a result of an SQL-like query based on one or many layers (:ref:`virtual layers <vector_virtual_layers>`)

-QGIS also provides tools to import/export different formats.
+QGIS also provides tools to import/export from/to different formats.

 .. index:: Create new layers
 .. index:: Shapefile, SpatiaLite, GPX